mesuli95/Data-Analytics/README.md

 * One of the reasons text files are so widely adopted is their ability to be opened regardless of platform or operating system without needing a proprietary piece of software.

+# Common data structures
+In order to facilitate analysis, data needs to be stored in a consistent, organized manner.
+When considering structured data, several concepts and standards inform how to organize data.
+On the other hand, unstructured data has a wider variety of storage approaches.

+# Structure data

+* Tabular data is structured data, with values stored in a consistent, defined manner, organized into columns and rows.
+* Data is consistent when all entries in a column contain the same type of value.
+* This method of organization facilitates aggregation
+* However, structured data does not translate directly to data quality

+# Data entry error

+* Just as there is an expectation that the values in a given column are consistent, it is a convention that each row contains data about a single record.
+* It is a best practice to specify a key that uniquely identifies all values for a given row.
+* Once again, nothing structural prevents a person from incorrectly putting data about Thor into Alexander's row.
+However, the intent is that each row's data pertains to a single animal.

+#  Unstructured data

+* Unstructured data is qualitative, describing the characteristics of an event or an object.
+*
+mages, phrases, audio or video recordings, and descriptive text are all examples of unstructured data.

 </details>